maratdanyarov/library/README.md

 # Library Management System

 A web-based library management system built with Spring MVC, JDBC, and Thymeleaf.
+This project was developed as a capstone project within the Java Development with AI Tools program, delivered by EPAM and supported by the Tech Orda voucher initiative.
+The program provided comprehensive training in Java programming, object-oriented design, web technologies, and practical use of AI-enhanced development tools such as ChatGPT and GitHub Copilot.
+Through a balanced combination of theoretical learning and hands-on project work, the program prepared participants for real-world Java development roles by emphasizing skills in core Java, Spring Framework, database integration, and the MVC architectural pattern.

+The capstone project represents the culmination of this training, demonstrating applied knowledge in building scalable Java-based web applications using modern development practices.

 ## Features